xoe-labs/vicidial-go/README.md

 Everyone is encouraged to look at what they can do on their own scale;
 no effort is too small.

-Everything on contribution is sum up here: [CONTRIBUTING.md](./CONTRIBUTING.md)
+Everything on contribution is summed up here: [CONTRIBUTING.md](./CONTRIBUTING.md)

 ### Contributors ✨